patternfly/patternfly-react/packages/react-core/src/components/DataList/examples/DataList.md

 ### Draggable

-Draggable data lists used to have their own HTML5-based API for drag and drop.
-This was unable to fulfill requirements like custom styling on items as they are being dragged.

-Since then we've written generic new `DragDrop`, `Draggable`, and `Droppable` components for this purpose.
-This should be used instead of the old deprecated (and buggy!)
+Draggable data lists used to have their own HTML5-based API for drag and drop, which wasn't able to fulfill requirements such as custom styling on items being dragged.
+So we wrote generic `DragDrop`, `Draggable`, and `Droppable` components for this purpose.
+Use those new components instead of the deprecated (and buggy!)
 HTML5-based API.

 ```js
 import React from 'react';